YorickVdVenne/TinyHouse/README.md

 This app was made by following the fantastic course https://www.newline.co/tinyhouse.

-You can check the app here: https://tinyhouse-app-course.herokuapp.com/
+The app is hosted here: https://tinyhouse-app-course.herokuapp.com/

 ## Technologies used: